bolinocroustibat/animated-background/README.md

 <script src='animated_background.js'></script>
 ```

-Then place the HTML wrapper in your <body> and you're done!
+Then place the HTML wrapper in your HTML body, and you're done!